On this dayNov 01, 1879

 Over several decades in the 19th and 20th centuries, thousands of Native children were forced away from their families and sent to off-reservation boarding schools in misguided efforts to "civilize" them.
-After the United States Congress created the Civilization Fund and the Bureau of Indian Affairs, boarding schools for Native children were established and children were forcibly compelled to attend these schools, which were designed to eradicate Native youth’s tribal ties and assimilate them into white culture so that they would grow into adults supportive of the American economy.
+After the U.S. Congress created the Civilization Fund and the Bureau of Indian Affairs, boarding schools for Native children were established and children were forcibly compelled to attend these schools, which were designed to eradicate Native youth’s tribal ties and assimilate them into white culture so that they would grow into adults supportive of the American economy.
 The consequences of this horrific abuse are still felt today.

 The first such school to open was Carlisle Indian School, opened in Carlisle, Pennsylvania on November 1, 1879.
 The founder, Captain Richard Pratt, described his philosophy for educating Native children as: “All the Indian there is in the race should be dead.
 Kill the Indian in him, and save the man.”
 The federal government used Carlisle as a model for other boarding schools designed to forcefully assimilate Native children into white culture.
 Young children were taken from their families to attend these schools, and parents who resisted were forced to flee, hide, or face imprisonment.
 Many parents sent their children because Native children were not permitted to attend local public schools with white students, making assimilation boarding schools the only available opportunity for formal education.

 The federal government's views on educating Native children were rooted in racism and prejudice.
-While the government believed a white youth’s “moral character and habits are already formed and well-defined” when he leaves for school, a Native youth was thought to be “born a savage and raised in an atmosphere of superstition and ignorance... lacks at the outset those advantages which are inherited by his white brother.”
+While the government believed a white youth’s “moral character and habits are already formed and well-defined” when he leaves for school, a Native youth was thought to be “born a savage and raised in an atmosphere of superstition and ignorance" without the "advantages which are inherited by his white brother."
 In the eyes of the government, “if [a Native American child] is to rise from his low estate the germs of a nobler existence must be implanted in him and cultivated.
 He must be taught to lay aside his savage customs like a garment and take upon himself the habits of civilized life.”